FGIA’s Safety and Security Glazing Standards & Test Methodology

 Safety and Security Glazing Test Methods

 The current test method for safety glazing is ANSI Z97.1, which requires the use of a 100-pound soft body impactor.
-This test method is segmented into two classifications.
-Class A, which requires 400-foot pounds to be dropped from a height of 48 inches, and Class B which requires 50-foot pounds be dropped from a height of 18 inches.
+This test method includes two classifications.
+Class A requires 400-foot pounds dropped from a height of 48 inches.
+And Class B requires 50-foot pounds dropped from a height of 18 inches.

-For burglar resistance, UL 972 is the primary glazing standard which is measured by an impact test that uses a 5-pound steel ball dropped at a height of 10 feet onto the glass.
-UL 972 testing requires multiple drops, including a high energy drop from 40 feet.
-Additionally, the materials tested are conditioned at various temperatures to simulate an indoor and outdoor environment.
+For burglar resistance, UL 972 is the primary glazing standard.
+This is measured by an impact test that uses a 5-pound steel ball dropped at a height of 10 feet onto the glass.
+UL 972 testing requires multiple drops, including a high-energy drop from 40 feet.
+Additionally, testers condition the materials at various temperatures to simulate both indoor and outdoor environments.
 For materials to pass the UL 972 standard of criteria, there must be no penetration of the glass.

 For hurricane impact, ASTM E2395 (Standard Specification for Voluntary Security Performance of Window and Door Assemblies with Glazing Impact) is used.
 This standard requires a glazing test impact in accordance with ASTM E1886 and missile specifications per ASTM E1996.

-In addition to the standards mentioned above, there are several additional glazing standards that can be used for forced entry security.
+In addition to the standards mentioned above, several additional glazing standards apply to forced entry security.
 These include:

 • ASTM F1233, Standard Test Method for Security Glazing Materials and Systems – Impacts defined by various weapons, such as extinguishers, sledgehammers, chisels, and gasoline; ballistic assault and anthropomorphic assault.
 The pass criteria for body protection is no permissible opening of a block in dimensions of 9-inch by 8-inch by 5-inch.
 The pass criteria for contraband protection is no permissible opening of a 1/8-inch diameter rod.